Tamika Lawrence

-Tamika Sonja Lawrence is an American actress, singer, and writer.
+Tamika Sonja Lawrence is a two time Grammy winning American actress, singer, and writer.

 Early life and education

-Lawrence was born on January 11 in Columbus, Ohio.
-She received her BFA in musical theatre from the University of Arizona.
+Lawrence received her BFA in musical theatre from the University of Arizona.

 Career

 Lawrence made her off-Broadway debut in the 2011 revival of Rent as the "Seasons of Love" Soloist.
 Since then she has appeared in seven Broadway shows and made several television and film appearances.
 In 2017 Lawrence and her band, "The Slay", released their album UGLY.
 Lawrence won a Grammy for the Dear Evan Hansen album in 2018.
 Lawrence announced that her debut record, Two Faced, would be released in 2019.

 For her performance as Buni in the original off-Broadway production of Black No More, Lawrence was nominated for the 2022 Drama Desk Award for Outstanding Featured Actress in a Musical and Lucille Lortel Award for Outstanding Lead Performer in a Musical.